Awarding of Certificates and Degrees

 When Certificates and Degrees are Awarded

-Certificates are awarded throughout the year by the University when the Program Director certifies that the students is eligible, and notifies the Graduate Office of the completion date.
-Once clearance has been approved by the Graduate Office and the College of Dentistry Registrar, the certificate will be awarded at the end of the month in progress.
-Some programs require the completion of the Master of Science degree before awarding the certificate.
+Certificates are awarded throughout the year by the University when a Program Director certifies that a student is eligible and notifies the Office of Research and Graduate Studies (ORGS) of the completion date.
+Once clearance has been verified by ORGS and the Office of the Registrar, the Certificate will be awarded, bearing the date indicated by program requirements.
+Some programs require the completion of the Master of Science degree before awarding the Certificate.

-The M.S. in Oral Biology is conferred in May, August, and December of each year.
-Degree award dates for each semester is posted on the academic calendar each year.
+The MS or PhD in Oral Biology is conferred in May, August, or December of each year.

-Commencement ceremonies are held in May of each academic year.
+Commencement ceremonies are held in Dallas, for the College of Dentistry, in May of each academic year.
 Even if you do not plan to participate in the commencement ceremony, you still must apply online for graduation and pay the corresponding fee.

 Eligibility to Participate in Commencement Ceremonies

-In order to participate in graduation ceremonies and be listed in the commencement program, a student must have completed all requirements for the Specialty Certificate, Master's Degree and/or PhD Degree by four weeks before graduation.
+In order to participate in graduation ceremonies and be listed in the commencement program, a student must have completed all requirements for the Specialty Certificate, MS and/or PhD Degree by published deadlines.